OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

 ..
 Note:: Since 5.6 Multicluster networks are supported by OpenNebula, this means that you can import Port groups and Distributed Port groups with more than 1 vcenter cluster.
 OpenNebula will show up the related vcenter clusters and you should import at least 1 before proceeding with the importation.
           Even if it is possible to import a multicluster network having only 1 vcenter cluster, it is best to take all vcenter clusters related to the network into OpenNebula first (arranging them into opennebula clusters) this will facilitate the network administration.

 A vCenter network name is unique inside a datacenter, so it is possible that two networks can be found with the same name in different datacenters and/or vCenter instances.
-When you import a network, OpenNebula generates a name that avoids collisions.
-That name contains the port group name, the cluster where it’s used, the vcenter instance name and the datacenter where it lives and a 12 character hash that prevents a collision.
-That name can be changed to a more human-friendly name once the virtual network has been imported.
+When you import a network, OpenNebula checks its existing network pool and generates a name that avoids collisions if needed.
+This name can be changed once the virtual network has been imported.
 The following screenshot shows an example:

 .. image:: /images/vcenter_import_vnet_step0.png
     :width: 50%